umarquis/umarquis.github.io/_pages/about.md

 7) <ins>Soft matter, biophysics.</ins> I am currently discovering these incredibly wide and fascinating disciplines.
 I am particulary interested in the stretching/folding of polymers and wetting problems.

 I am currently looking for postdoctoral positions to begin around January 2027.
-I am interested in statistichal mechanics and inter-disciplinary applications, dynamics of disordered landscapes, soft matter problems, and more generally physics applied to biology and ecology.
+I am interested in statistichal mechanics and inter-disciplinary applications, dynamics on disordered landscapes, soft matter problems, and more generally physics applied to biology and ecology.

 Please contact me at : ulysse [dot] marquis [at] gmail [dot] com.